d3m02/cpp_grimoire/C++ Notes/CppCon and similar/Understanding Value Categories.md

 lvalues can be used as rvalu, like assigning lvalue expression `n` to lvalue `m`.
 This is called _lvalue-to-rvalue conversion_.

-lvalue and rvalue also apply for operators, like binary `operator+`: obviously, those expressions must have suitable types, but each operand can be either a lvalue or rvalue.
+lvalue and rvalue also apply for operators, like binary `{cpp}operator+`: obviously, those expressions must have suitable types, but each operand can be either a lvalue or rvalue.
 But result will be compiler-generated temporary rvalues (thus `n + m = 1` equal to `1 = n` error case).

 Unary* operator yields to lvalue.
 A pointer `p` can point to an object, so `*p` is an lvalue.